 Visitor parking is available in Lot A and in front of the school.

 These lots can be used by students registering or visiting campus.
-Parking is available in Lot C; however, a fee is charged for use of this lot.
+Parking is available in Lot C and the Central Parkway Garage; however, a fee is charged for use of this lot.
 The fee is posted at the entrance to the lot.